 Existing counters can cost as much as $15,000.
 The goal of the competition will be to create a counter that retails at less than $1,000.
 Priority features include ease of installation, minimal maintenance requirements, remote count and diagnostic data updates.

-The competition will begin January 18 and will continue until March 18.
+The competition will begin February 16th.
 It will be advertised to engineering firms, tech startups, and university engineering programs.
-The winner of the competition will receive $10,000 and access to UVU’s Smart City and Fabrication Lab’s prototyping equipment.
+The winner of the competition will receive up to $10,000 and access to UVU’s Smart City and Fabrication Lab’s prototyping equipment.

 Sign up Early!